 This course examines the core functions of business, introducing learners to management, accounting, economics, finance and marketing.
 Through both formal academic and experiential training, learners are encouraged to determine if business is a calling on their life.
-In addition, this course explores the biblical basis for business, the free market, distinguishes between profit and greed, and establishes a biblical standard for ethical business decision-making.
-Additional course fee required.
+In addition, this course explores the biblical basis for business, the free market, distinguishes between profit and greed, and establishes a biblical standard for ethical business decisionmaking.